top of page

 We are always looking for the cloth: we want to be Seen and Soothed (validated, accepted, understood, loved); we want to feel Safe and Secure.
 And when we don’t get it from our partner, it is hard to take.
 In the nail video below, she is angry because she is looking for the cloth – she wants to be Seen and Soothed by her partner.

-NB: Gender pronouns can be switched; they can go either way.
+Note: Gender pronouns can be switched; they can go either way.

-When he tries to be there for her by giving advice, explanation or a new perspective, all she is getting is the wire.
+In the nail video above, when he tries to be there for her by giving advice, explanation or a new perspective, all she is getting is the wire.
 She doesn’t feel comforted or understood.
 She gets angry.
 Anger is her way to be Seen and Soothed.
 Anger is how she asks for the cloth.

 But as one partner asks for the cloth, the other experiences the wire.